-You might have broken ribs if you are having ongoing pain in the front or back of your rib cage after a significant car accident.
+You might have broken ribs if you are having ongoing pain in the front or back of your rib cage after a significant wreck as our Washington car accident attorney explains.
 Direct trauma to your chest is one of the ways that a crash can cause fractured ribs.
 In fact, motor vehicle collisions are one of the most common causes of rib fractures, according to the Mayo Clinic.

 Here are some of the situations in which people suffer ribs fractures in car accidents: